leanthebean/figma_platform_api_demo/README.md

 # Figma Platform API Tutorial - Create Ethereum Non-Fungible tokens directly out of a Figma file

-*This tutorial will walk you through how to create non-fungible tokens representing digital art on Ethereum straight out of a Figma file*
+*This tutorial will walk you through how to create non-fungible tokens representing digital art on Ethereum straight out of a Figma file.
+The video overview can be found here: https://www.youtube.com/watch?v=-fMUngXFXQY*

 ![](https://i.imgur.com/orHZcqk.png)